brady-snyder/brady-snyder.github.io/README.md

 - Solved puzzles in Data Structures & Algorithms, which introduced new methods of problem solving.
 - Taken full-stack development, where I was able to create an entire web application.

-Through my work on dozens of projects, I was able to focus on different areas ranging from software security, databases, client-server development, and even some data analysis classes to hone my existing skillset and focus on how to apply my learnings to a business environment, such as collaboraiting with teams and communicating with stakeholders.
+Through my work on dozens of projects, I was able to focus on different areas ranging from software security, databases, client-server development, and even some data analysis classes to hone my existing skillset and focus on how to apply my learnings to a business environment, such as collaborating with teams and communicating with stakeholders.

 My portfolio focuses on my...
 - Programming/software engineering skills.
 - Knowledge of data structures and algorithms.
 - Ability to create databases and dashboards.

-I hope my portfolio serves as a first impression of the quality of work I strive to provide, and sheds some light on the value I can bring to an organization.
+I hope my portfolio serves as a first impression of the quality of work I strive to provide and sheds some light on the value I can bring to an organization.

 # Artifact: C++ Binary Search Tree (BST) CSV Parser
 - This program is written in C++ and parses a CSV file, stores it in a binary search tree, and then performs functions such as reading, searching, and deleting items in the tree.
 This was created for our Data Structures and Algorithms class at Southern New Hampshire University.